seung-lab/cloud-files/README.md

 ```

 A second object, `IOSampler`, can sample the OS network counters using a background thread and provides a global view of the machine's network performance during the life of the transfer.
-It is enabled on the CLI for the `cp` command when the `--machine-io-chart` flag is enabled, but must be manually started programatically.
+It is enabled on the CLI for the `cp` command when the `--machine-io-rate` flag is enabled, but must be manually started programatically.
 This is to avoid accidentally starting unnecessary sampling threads.
 The samples are accumulated into a circular buffer, so make sure to set the buffer length long enough for your points of interest to be captured.

 ```python
 from cloudfiles.monitoring import IOSampler